-If you are not up to the long walks, Boulder Creek is a nice little wet season walk where you may find banded fruit doves and spangled drongos.
+If you are not up to the long walks, Boulder Creek is a nice wet season walk where you may find banded fruit doves and spangled drongos.

-Take a refreshing dip in the small rock pools in the gorge.
+Take a refreshing dip in the rock pools in the gorge.
 Plum Tree Creek near the start of this walk is just a sandy creek bed during the dry season.
 It is named after mindu, the billygoat plum.
 Birn-birndok (striated pardalotes) and wirrirtwirrirt (rainbow bee-eaters) nest in the banks of this creek.

-2 kms return | 45 minutes Moderate walk on a marked track
+2 kms return | 45 minutes Moderate walk on marked track

 A park pass is required to enter Kakadu.
 Save time on your holiday and purchase your park pass online before leaving home.

 Travel deals & offers

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.